-Yes - this has to be done full time.
+Yes - this has to be done full-time.
 You can take leave from your job and if you're not selected, go back to the job.
-You can defer placement to July 15.
+If you have got placed in a job and you can defer your joining date till July 15, you can apply.
 If you can't take leave or defer placement, then you should not apply.

 Do I get paid anything for proof of concept stage work?

-Each group or org will receive funding up to Rs100,000 to meet expenses involved in creating their proof of concept stage.
-The funding will be a reimbursement of actual expenses incurred and payment of invoices for expenses related to your proof of concept.
-A max of Rs30,000 can be used as stipend during this stage.
+Each group or org will receive funding up to Rs 50,000 to meet expenses involved in creating their proof of concept stage (Jun 1 to 30).
+Funding will be given as stipend to the applicant for actual expenses incurred and payment of invoices related to the proof of concept.
+A max of Rs 30,000 can be used as stipend during this stage.
 Funds cannot be used for purchase of personal use devices like laptops/phones, etc., but can be used to pay freelancers, interns, cover travel expenses, etc.